Rajabhatkhawa

-Rajabhatkhawa is a small town situated just outside the Buxa Tiger Reserve in the Kalchini CD block in the Alipurduar subdivision of the Alipurduar district in West Bengal, India.
+Rajabhatkhawa (/bn/), is a small town situated just outside the Buxa Tiger Reserve in the Kalchini CD block in the Alipurduar subdivision of the Alipurduar district in West Bengal, India.
 It is known for its natural environment, and is surrounded by forest.
 Permits for the entry to the Buxa Tiger Reserve are issued here.

 Etymology

 The name of the place literally means "(the place) where the king had a meal".
 The folklore is that the kings of the princely state Koch Bihar used to come here for having picnic in the forests.